Giulio Cybo

-Giulio Cybo (1525 – 18 May 1548) (or Cibo) was an Italian noble of Genoese ancestry, who was briefly marquis of Massa and lord of Carrara from 1546 to 1547, ousting his mother Ricciarda Malaspina.
+Giulio Cibo (1525 – 18 May 1548) (later often spelled Cybo) was an Italian noble of Genoese ancestry, who was briefly marquis of Massa and lord of Carrara from 1546 to 1547, ousting his mother Ricciarda Malaspina.
 However, in a few months she managed to regain power and Giulio ended up beheaded the following year in Milan, exemplarily condemned to death for treason by the emperor Charles V.

 Giulio sometimes also styled himself "Giulio Cibo Malaspina", thus taking his mother's family name as well, and with the double surname he has frequently been reported in subsequent historiography.

 Family and Massa-Carrara succession

 Born in Rome, he was the elder son of Ricciarda Malaspina, sovereign marquise of Massa and Carrara, and Lorenzo Cybo, count of Ferentillo, a grandson of Pope Innocent VIII and Lorenzo de' Medici.

 Upon the death of her father Antonio Alberico in 1519, Ricciarda had become the aspiring heir to his fiefs of Massa and Carrara.
 His will, drawn up shortly before his death, had established as his heir in the first instance Ricciarda's eldest surviving son (if any).
 In the meantime, she was named "lady and mistress and usufructuary and heiress of his [Antonio Alberico's] inheritance and assets, as long as she is of age to conceive and bear children".

 Given the dubious legitimacy of the will due to the possible violation of the inheritance rights of Antonio Alberico's grandnephews, who were already alive at the time, and her consequently insecure position, Ricciarda secretly appealed for Emperor Charles V's superior intervention in her favour.
 Thus, on 16 July 1529, she succeeded in getting invested with the two fiefdoms suo jure, with a truly unusual imperial decree: in derogation of the Salic law, it gave her the right to transmit her titles not only to her male descendants, but, in their absence, also to females, always respecting the newly established principle of primogeniture.
 With a second decree dated 7 April 1533, she even obtained the right to nominate her own successor.

 The content of the imperial decrees was in clear conflict with the will and, on coming of age, Giulio would begin to undermine his mother's position by referring to the latter.

+Meanwhile, starting in the very early 1530s, marital relations between his parents had completely broken down and Ricciarda had become the mistress of her brother-in-law, Cardinal Innocenzo Cybo.